-Need some ideas around what to focus on for a safe reopening in BC?
-We’re here to help!
+Need some ideas around what to focus on for safe operation for personal services in BC?
+We’re here to help.

 We have created this document from our recommendations presented to the Province’s task force in charge of any new standards that may be coming.
 These are the core idea from many meetings and substantial research.
 Please note they are simply suggestions and the official protocols should be followed as the government releases them.

 NOTE: This document contains suggestions that may assist you in returning to work.
 It is not meant as legal advice or to provide a legal opinion on steps necessary to comply with government rules and regulations and should not be relied upon as such.
 You are responsible for ensuring that you comply with the law and all safety procedures.
 You must adhere to the protocols from WorkSafeBC and the Provincial Health Officer and Environmental Health Offices.
 We are not responsible or liable for reliance on this document if it does not conform to the law or safety procedures applicable to you and your business.